Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

 \subsubsection{Experimental Setup and Method}

-To create a realistic test case, the input signal $f[n]$ was taken from the publicly available "Earthquakes" dataset \citep{EarthquakesUCR2024}, which contains non-stationary, pulse-like seismic signals.
+To create a realistic test case, the input signal $f[n]$ was taken from the publicly available "Earthquakes" dataset \citep{EarthquakesUCR2018}.
+In our visual inspection, the selected series exhibits non-stationary, pulse-like structure.
 A ground truth Finite Impulse Response (FIR) filter $h[k]$ was synthetically generated.
-The clean output was computed as $g_{\text{clean}} = f * h$, and the final observed signal $g[n]$ was created by adding Gaussian noise to achieve a challenging signal-to-noise ratio.
+The latent clean output was computed as $g[n] = (f * h)[n]$, and the final observed signal $y[n]$ was created by adding zero-mean Gaussian noise with standard deviation $0.5$.

 The core of our method is to model the convolution operation using a Bayesian neural network.
-Specifically, the impulse response $h$ is represented by the kernel of a 1D Bayesian convolutional layer.
-For this, we use the Flipout estimator \citep{Wen2018}, as implemented in the \texttt{tfp.layers.Convolution1DFlipout} layer in TensorFlow Probability \citep{tensorflow2015-whitepaper}, which offers a low-variance method for estimating gradients.
-This layer learns a posterior distribution for its kernel weights.
+Specifically, the impulse response $h$ is parameterized through the kernel of a 1D Bayesian convolutional layer.
+We use the Flipout estimator \citep{Wen2018}, as implemented in the \texttt{tfp.layers.Convolution1DFlipout} layer in TensorFlow Probability \citep{tensorflow2015-whitepaper, Dillon2017TFD, TFPConvolution1DFlipoutDocs}, which offers a low-variance method for estimating gradients.
+Since this layer implements cross-correlation under the library convention, the impulse response reported in our plots is obtained by reversing the learned kernel coefficients before comparison with the ground truth.
+The layer learns a posterior distribution for its kernel weights.

 \begin{itemize} \item \textbf{Model and Prior:} The network consists of a single Bayesian convolutional layer.
 Following common practice for regularization, we place a fixed, zero-mean Gaussian prior on the weights of the kernel.
 The standard deviation of this prior is set to $1/\sqrt{\text{kernel\_size}}$, which helps prevent overfitting by discouraging excessively large filter coefficients.
 The posterior distribution is approximated as a diagonal Gaussian (mean-field approximation), which is learned during training.
+As a result, the approximation cannot represent posterior correlations between nearby taps, so uncertainty propagated to derived quantities such as transfer functions and CCFs does not capture the full posterior dependence structure.